PLP-Database-Design/wk-6-1-PurpleDotte/docs/submission.md

 - User can continue using app

 **Actua Result:**
-- The error is not logged
-- User is able to contine using the app
+- User is not able to contine using the app (the app crashes)
 - Application handles parse error gracefully
-- Falls back to empty/default state
+- Does not fall back to empty/default state

 **Post-conditions:**
-- No error is logged
-- App continues to work as expected
+- App does not continue to work as expected (crashes)

 **Evidence:** No error is logged